 Covered call strategies can be appropriate for tactical portfolios as well.
-In an up market, a covered call strategy will likely underperform the underlying market because they keep the option premium but forfeit the upside.
+In an up market, a covered call strategy will likely underperform the underlying because it keeps the option premium but forfeits the upside.
 In a flat market, the strategy will likely outperform as the strategy keeps the premium from selling the call option.
-In a down market, the strategy may also outperform because they keep the premium received from selling the call option, which may offset some or all of the underlying market's decline.
+In a down market, the strategy may also outperform because it keeps the premium received from selling the call option, which may offset some or all of the underlying market's decline.